7 Types of Organizational Structures +Examples

 If you go after a matrix organizational structure, you’ll need to find a way to avoid authority confusion and prevent conflicts between managers.

-4. Team structure
+4. Team-based structure

 Team members are responsible for managing their workload and have full control over the project.
 Team-based organizations are distinguished by little formalization and high flexibility.
 This structure works well for global organizations and manufacturers.